Adaptive Agriculture and Aquaponics Program

 Millions of people in the world today are hungry because they live in poverty.
 That number will likely increase as climate change further threatens the food security and livelihoods of subsistence farmers and the most vulnerable populations.

-According to the Food and Agricultural Organization (FAO) the world currently produces enough food for everyone.
-The challenge, however, is in overcoming inequality caused by lack of access, poor agricultural management practices, declining water resources, changing weather patterns and a lack of knowledge about potential adaptive measures—all making for food insecurity among the most vulnerable populations.
-Indeed, the academic journal Science published a study suggesting that, due to climate change, “southern Africa could lose more than 30% of its main crop, maize, by 2030.”
+According to the Food and Agricultural Organization (FAO), the world currently produces enough food for everyone.
+The challenge, however, is in overcoming inequality caused by lack of access, poor agricultural management practices, declining water resources, changing weather patterns and a lack of knowledge about potential adaptive measures.

-Through its Adaptive Agriculture Program, INMED Partnerships for Children is dedicated to establishing sustainable food programs that improve food security, conserve natural resources, promote strategies for adaptation to climate change, provide opportunities for income generation, and inspire this generation of farmers and fishermen and the next.
+Through its Adaptive Agriculture Program, INMED Partnerships for Children is dedicated to establishing sustainable food programs that improve food security, conserve natural resources, promote strategies for adapting to climate change and provide opportunities for income generation.

-- Strengthen the ability of youth, farmers, fishermen and other community members to understand and respond to the effects of climate change
+- Strengthened the ability of youth, farmers, fisherfolk and other community members to understand and respond to the effects of climate change

-- Provide new and adaptive opportunities for income generation
+- Provided new and adaptive opportunities for income generation

-- Strengthen the capacity of local organizations to assume a leadership role in addressing climate change and ensuring food security and income generation for their members/beneficiaries
+- Strengthened the capacity of local organizations to assume a leadership role in addressing climate change and ensuring food security and economic opportunities for their members/beneficiaries

 Learn more about INMED’s work in the following countries: